Austin Hooper: Cleveland Browns

 On March 20, 2020, Hooper signed a four-year deal with the Browns.
 The deal was worth $44 million, with a $10 million signing bonus.
-Hooper finished the 2020 regular season with 46 catches for 435 yards and four touchdowns.
-In the Wild Card Round against the Pittsburgh Steelers, Hooper caught seven passes for 46 yards and a touchdown on 11 targets.
+Hooper finished the 2020 season with 46 receptions for 435 yards and four touchdowns.
+During the Wild Card Round against the Pittsburgh Steelers, Hooper caught seven passes for 46 yards and a touchdown in the 48–37 road victory.

 Hooper was the starting tight end going into the 2021 season for the Browns.
-He finished the season with 38 receptions for 345 receiving yards and three receiving touchdowns.
-On March 17, 2022, he was released by the Browns.
+He finished the season with 38 receptions for 345 yards and three touchdowns.
+On March 17, 2022, Hooper was released by the Browns.